Does dark roast coffee have less caffeine?

 Many people have heard dark roast coffee has less caffeine.
-The truth is the roasting process has very little effect on the caffeine levels.
-Coffee, however does expand and gets lighter in weight the longer it’s roasted.
+The truth is the roasting process has minimal effect on the caffeine levels.
+Coffee, however, does expand and gets lighter in weight the longer it's roasted.
 If you measure your coffee with a scoop, you will have slightly less dark roast coffee beans or grinds in your scoop, meaning slightly less caffeine.
-If you are measuring by weight, you will have slightly more dark roasted coffee beans or grinds than you would have from a lighter roast.
-Meaning slightly more caffeine per weight.
+If you measure by weight, you will have somewhat more dark roasted coffee beans or grinds than you would have from a lighter roast, which means slightly more caffeine per weight.

-If you are concerned about not getting the same amount caffeine in your dark roast, then worry no more.
-Caffeine will not change from the slightly longer roasting process.
+If you are concerned about not getting the same amount of caffeine in your dark roast, then worry no more.
+The roasting process has minimal impact on the caffeine in the coffee.
 How you measure it is more important.
 If you're ever in doubt, remember, just drink more coffee.